Weapon H: Absolute Carnage: Weapon Plus

+Weapon H discovers that he can transform into versions of other gamma mutates, which he uses to assume a Harpy-like form and fly himself and Black Knight to safety.
 Conan's group uses the Temple of the Beast to lure Deathlok into a trap.
 During the fight, Weapon H siphons Deathlok's gamma battery to briefly assume a Red Hulk form.
-Their fight is crashed by Thulsa Doom and his minions.
-After Deathlok emits energy and retreats, Weapon H and the rest of Conan's group have found that Thulsa Doom and his followers have made off with Conan.
+Their fight is crashed by Thulsa Doom and his minions, who capture Conan and use his blood to summon Set.